 Definitely a marvel for hybridizers as this cultivar is pollen and pod fertile, however, its value as a garden plant cannot be underestimated.
 H. ‘Good Girls Do’ is hardy as a semi-evergreen and it is a vigorous grower.
 Its 7 ½ inch fragrant blooms sprout on nicely branched 30” scapes just as the peak season starts… continuing into the summer on rebloom scapes.
 Typical of its lineage, the foliage is thin yielding blooms larger than you would expect.

-Single Fans... $85.00 limited availability
+Single Fans... $85.00

 Additional images... click to enlarge